rubyworks/rubytest/README.md

       r.files << 'test/*_case.rb'
     end

-There is a 'test/autorun.rb' library script can be loaded which creates an `at_exit` procedure.
+There is also a 'rubytest/autorun.rb' library script that can be loaded which creates an `at_exit` runner, for which `test.rb` provides a nice shortcut:

-    $ ruby -rtest/autorun
+    $ ruby -r test

-And there is a Rake task.
+There is also a Rake task.

-    require 'test/rake'
+    require 'rubytest/rake'

+    Test::Rake::TestTask.new

 A Detroit plugin is in the works and should be available soon.